An Analysis of Emerging Technologies

 BLE is another example of a wall penetrating technology, operating on the same 2.4 GHz radio frequency as Wi-Fi.
 BLE beacons provide zonal level locating and are not precise enough to meet Clinical-Grade Locating requirements.

-There is hope for healthcare providers who require Clinical-Grade Locating and it comes in the form of Gen2IR and Ultrasound.
-These technologies produce signals which are blocked by walls, ceilings and floors.
-These are Wall Constrained technologies.
-Other variations will not pass through glass, whether it be a glass wall (e.g. ICU), or a small window in a Periop Suite.
-Glass/Curtain Dividing technologies can be used to divide dual occupancy rooms or bays that are separated by nothing more than a curtain.
+There is hope for healthcare providers who require Clinical-Grade Locating and it comes in the form of Gen2IR.
+This technology produces signals which are blocked by walls, ceilings, and floors.
+Additionally, this Wall Constrained technology will not pass through glass, whether it be a glass wall (e.g. ICU), or a small window in a Periop Suite.
+A Glass/Curtain Dividing technology can be used to divide dual occupancy rooms or bays that are separated by nothing more than a curtain.

 Removing operational bottlenecks, improving care and enhancing patient flow in a Surgical department is a prime example of a sophisticated use case that many facilities are investing in.
 A leading-edge hospital turned to a BLE-only vendor for a solution to accurately track patients throughout their perioperative phases of surgery.
 The low cost and ubiquitous nature of BLE makes it an attractive option for healthcare’s most fundamental location needs.
 However, when automating workflow, documenting patient information and coordinating critical staff, a certainty-based, wall constrained locating technology is required.
 Location data in these scenarios cannot be estimated via triangulation or trilateration, no matter the density of devices.
 Unfortunately, for these reasons, this facility quickly began to realize that they could not automate decision making via the RF-based technology.
 In just one example, patients were consistently documented in the OR when, in fact, they were still in pre-op.
 While these technologies might test well in a lab environment, it is impossible to obtain Clinical-Grade Locating with BLE alone in an indoor, high-acuity, real-world environment.